 How recent the late payments are will also affect how negatively the lender views them.
 If you’ve missed any payments in the last three months, it’ll look worse than if the late payments were from four years ago.

 When it comes to car finance, it’s always better to have a good credit score, so if a late payment has taken your score down – even a little – it’s worth spending some time trying to improve it, as it could take you under what the lender deems acceptable for a score.

 A late payment can be noted on your credit report as soon as the day after the payment was missed.
 After that, late payments stay on your credit report for six years or, if you’ve closed the account, six years following that.

 The impact of late payments on your credit score, though, will lessen over time if you continue to make payments on time and keep all of your other accounts in good standing.

-Late payments can happen for a variety of reasons, but if you feel if it was due to a circumstance beyond your control, such as redundancy or another payment being taken out of your account before it should have been, you can ask the company to add a notice of correction to your credit report.
+Late payments can happen for a variety of reasons.
+Still, if you feel if it was due to a circumstance beyond your control, such as redundancy or another payment being taken out of your account before it should have been, you could ask the company to add a notice of correction to your credit report.

 If you think a late payment has been noted in error, get in touch with a credit reference agency who will then investigate it and remove it if it’s wrong.
 In the UK, these are Experian, Equifax and TransUnion.

 If it hasn’t been made in error, there are other steps you can take, though, to boost your score and balance out the missed payment.

 It would help if you dealt with a late payment as soon as possible.
 If you can pay it, do so along with any interest or fees that have been added.
 If it’s inescapable, and you know it will be late, contact the company straight away and see if they can help arrange a temporary solution.

 If you can’t pay, it’s important not to ignore the problem.
 One late payment may not make too much of a dent in your credit score, but if the account is not brought up to date, it can lead to arrears or even a default, which could have a severe impact on your credit score.